edinhodzic/jersey-rest-client/README.md

 ## Future development ideas

-- _Monitor and gracefully handle remote system call failures_ : implement [circuit breaker](http://martinfowler.com/bliki/CircuitBreaker.html) pattern
+- [ ] _Monitor and gracefully handle remote system call failures_ : implement [circuit breaker](http://martinfowler.com/bliki/CircuitBreaker.html) pattern
-- _Refactor to inline with [`jersey-rest-service`](https://github.com/edinhodzic/jersey-rest-service) library_ : The conventions used in this project are perfectly aligned to RESTful web services developed using the [`jersey-rest-service`](https://github.com/edinhodzic/jersey-rest-service) library.
+- [ ] _Refactor to inline with [`jersey-rest-service`](https://github.com/edinhodzic/jersey-rest-service) library_ : The conventions used in this project are perfectly aligned to RESTful web services developed using the [`jersey-rest-service`](https://github.com/edinhodzic/jersey-rest-service) library.
 For this reason it may make sense to have this and that project as Maven modules under one Maven project.
+- [ ] implement a performant non-HTTP client for use on service to service communication